Current Future Plans

 Password Managers Really Could Provide Sufficient Security

-BLUF: Increased use of password managers would like to improvements in security for both individuals and businesses, and would make a lot of “post-password” security measures unnecessary.
+BLUF: Increased use of password managers would lead to improvements in security for both individuals and businesses, and would make a lot of “post-password” security measures unnecessary.

 More use of PMs will not solve all security issues.
 I do not think we can talk about a site or a database (or anything) as being “secure” or “insecure”.
 I think it is a matter of degrees.
 We can only talk about “more secure” or “less secure”.
 That said, I think password managers would go a long way towards solving a lot of problems.
 Hopefully it is not too late to make improvements.
 And I know vendors are trying to push things in a different direction.